belastingdienst/opr-paas/docs/administrators-guide/secrets.md

 Secrets are encrypted using asymmetric encryption and therefore require a public and private keypair.
-Keypairs must be generated, after which the Private Keys must be added to the k8s secret configured in the `PaasConfig.spec.privateKeySecret`, and the public key must be provided to Users for encrypting the ssh Secrets (either directly, or through the web service).
+Keypairs must be generated, after which the Private Keys must be added to the k8s secret configured in the `PaasConfig.spec.decryptKeySecret`, and the public key must be provided to Users for encrypting the ssh Secrets (either directly, or through the web service).